smartbugs/smartbugs/README.md

 1. Install  [Docker](https://docs.docker.com/install) and [Python3](https://www.python.org).

    Make sure that the user running SmartBugs is allowed to interact with the Docker daemon.
-Currently, this is achieved by adding the SmartBugs user to the `docker` group:
+Currently, this is achieved by adding the user to the `docker` group:

    ```bash
    sudo usermod -a -G docker $USER
    ```
-   This adds the user running the `sudo` command to the `docker` group.
    For adding another user, replace `$USER` by the respective user-id.
 The group membership becomes active with the next log-in.

 2. Clone [SmartBugs's repository](https://github.com/smartbugs/smartbugs):